AryaDaffa25/BacKGen/README.md

 # BaKGen
-A framework to generate background knowledge (BK) for knowledge prompting for a particular NLP downstream task.
-In this repository, we demonstrate how to generate BK using BacKGen and implement it for sentiment phrase classification (SPC) task.
+This repository contains the code and dataset for the paper **Modeling Background Knowledge with Frame Semantics for Fine-grained
+Sentiment Classification** published in **Analogy-Angle II** workshop by *Muhammad Okky Ibrohim* (University of Turin), *Valerio Basile* (University of Turin), *Danilo Croce* (University of Rome "Tor Vergata"), *Cristina Bosco* (University of Turin), and *Roberto Basili* (University of Rome "Tor Vergata").
+The paper will be available soon.

+# What is BacKGen?
-## Brief Introduction
+## Introduction
 The problem of sample selection in few-shot prompting introduces knowledge and chain-of-taught prompting as the more robust alternative.
 Here, we propose BacKGen, a framework to generate background knowledge (BK) based on frame semantic theory that can be used for knowledge prompting.
-We tested the generated knowledge for knowledge prompting in solving SPC.
-The experiment results showed that the BK added in the prompt increased the performance with a significant impact on error reduction rate.
+We tested the generated knowledge for knowledge prompting in solving Sentiment Phrase Classification (SPC), a task where the goal is to determine the sentiment polarity of a target phrase in a given text.
+The example below illustrates why knowledge prompting using BacKGen is particularly important for this task (these are abbreviated versions for illustration; full prompt templates are reported in the paper).
+> Example of `zero-shot` SPC prompt:
+>> Task: Determine the polarity (either 'positive' or 'negative') of the target phrase.
+>>
+>> Input:
+>> - Text: *"The government phases out fossil fuels."*
+>> - Target Phrase: *"phases out fossil fuels"*
+>>
+>> Model Output: negative

+> Example of `bk-shot` SPC prompt with injected background knowledge:
+>> Task: Determine the polarity (either 'positive' or 'negative') of the target phrase, using background knowledge if helpful.
+>>
+>> Input:
+>> - Text: *"The government phases out fossil fuels."*
+>> - Target Phrase: *"phases out fossil fuels"*
+>>
+>> Background Knowledge:
+>> - The fact that a public entity wants to remove something related to green initiatives is perceived negatively.
+>> - Public entities’ intention to reduce non-renewable energy sources is seen as a positive step.
+>>
+>> Model Output: positive

+From the example above, we can see that SPC becomes especially challenging when the sentiment of a phrase is context-dependent or ambiguous.
+Here, the target phrase *"phases out fossil fuels"* might be misclassified as negative in a zero-shot setting, as *"phases out"* often conveys abandonment.
+However, in the context of environmental policy, the action of phasing out fossil fuels is typically seen in a positive light.
+In this case, injecting BK into the prompt can guide the model toward the correct interpretation.
+Statements such as *"public entities’ intention to reduce non-renewable energy sources is seen as a positive step"* help contextualize the sentiment, enabling the model to move beyond surface-level heuristics.
+This example demonstrates how BK can resolve subtle ambiguities in sentiment interpretation and reinforces our motivation for replacing concrete examples with structured, generalizable knowledge.

-## Main Use
+## BacKGen Flow
 Using BacKGen for knowledge prompting consists of two main processes: <br />
 1. `BK Generation`: This process is done to generate BK.
 Suppose that we have a collection of frames extracted from texts using a particular parser, we use BacKGen to cluster filter and cluster them.
 Then, we generate BK from the clustered frame using a particular LLM with a particular prompt template.
 2. `BK Selection and Injection`: This process is done for bk injection shot (bk-shot).
 Suppose that we already obtain the generated BK, we select the top-n BK for each label based on a particual similarity function (frame or text similarity), then inject it to the prompt.

 ## About Dataset
 In folder `data`, we provided three sub-folders: <br />
 1. `5_fold_bk`: This folder contains the BK database that can be directly used for sentiment analysis on environmental sustainability (ES) issues using bk-shot.
 2. `5_fold_frame_spc`: This folder contains our 5_fold data for reproducibility and development needs in sentiment phrase classification (SPC) on ES issues.
 3. `mwe`: This folder contains the dataset for the minimum working example (MWE) of our BK generation, selection, and injection process.

+# Minimum Working Example (MWE)
+In this MWE, we demonstrate how to use BacKGen to generate BK and use it for SPC task.
+Given a set of texts, our goal in this demonstration is to generate two BK databases i.e. BK for positive and negative polarity.

 ## Requirements
 BacKGen is implemented in `Python 3` (tested on `Python 3.8.12` and `Python 3.10.2`) and requires a number of packages.
 To install the packages, simply run `$ pip install -r requirements.txt` in your virtual environment.
 For the `torch` version, you may need a different one following your `cuda` version.
 For frame clustering, you need `java` installed in your environment, where in our case we use `java 22`.

-# Minimum Working Example (MWE)
-In this MWE, we demonstrate how to use BacKGen to generate BK and use it for SPC task.
-Given a set of texts, our goal in this demonstration is to generate two BK databases i.e. BK for positive and negative polarity.
 ## BK Generation process
 In general, generating BK using BacKGen consists of four major steps:
 1. `Frame Extraction`: Given a set of texts, the first step is to extract the frame semantics of the frame.
 In this MWE, we use [LOME frame parser](https://aclanthology.org/2021.eacl-demos.19/) to extract the frame from text in `$ data/mwe/0_spc_data/mwe-train.jsonl` and store the result in `$ data/mwe/backgen_1_extracted_frame/mwe-train-frame.jsonl`.